ZaTribune/springboot-microservices-websocket-example/README.md

-# Microservices & Websocket
+# springboot-microservices-websocket-example [in progress]

 An Example of a microservices web application that utilizes websocket as means of communication.

 <p align="center">
   <img src="spring.svg" width="200" height="200"/>